pete-debiase/Comprog/README.md

 Also, I LOVE quasi-esoteric pursuits like LeetCode, with Japanese and stenography being two of my other favorites!

-My (tentative) goal is to complete ALL of the LeetCode problems (2142 as of 2022/01/18).
+My (tentative, maybe insane) goal is to complete ALL of the LeetCode problems (2142 as of 2022/01/18).

 Here is a link to my [LeetCode profile](https://leetcode.com/pete-debiase/)!